Gunivers/Bookshelf/docs/Health.rst

 Health
 ******

-``glib:health/``: Management by scoreboard of the life of an entity.
+``glib.health:``: Management by scoreboard of the life of an entity.

 Safe kill
 ~~~~~~~~~